IK-AVI/doctest/bli-guides/bli-quick-setup-guide.md

 <img src="pictures/bli-quick-setup-guide/Adding_4.PNG" alt="drawing" width="300px"/>
 </p>

-+ You can add more products to that zone, change the zone a product is in, or create more zones by pressing "Edit products".
++ You can add more products to that zone, change a product from zone, or create more zones by pressing "Edit products".
 Note that only one icon per type of product will appear in the zone.

 #### Controlling Bang & Olufsen products